BillyDoesDev/dotfiles/virtualization/README.md

 ```sh
 vmplayer
 ```
-> Optionally, **reboot** your system before launching the application to ensure all of the previously enabled services start up
+> Optionally, **reboot** your system before launching the application to ensure all of the previously enabled services start up.

 ## Enabling UEFI BIOS
 By default, the systems you go on to install won't have a UEFI BIOS.
 To fix that, simply navigate to the directory of your VM and then find the file `<VM_Name>.vmx`, and add in the line `firmware = "efi"` to the file.</br>